 Life insurance can benefit both yourself and United Way Waterloo Region Communities when the charity is the beneficiary.
 At time of your passing, proceeds from the Policy pass outside your estate, giving protection from estate administration taxes.
 The charitable tax receipt will alleviate the taxes to your estate.
 Life insurance donated irrevocably during your lifetime will allow for an immediate charitable tax receipt from United Way Waterloo Region Communities for any cash surrender value on the policy, and for any future premiums, you pay.

 Unused RRSPs and RRIFs are an excellent way to maximize your giving potential while avoiding estate taxes.
 When United Way Waterloo Region Communities is designated as a beneficiary of your RRSP or RRIF, the proceeds are paid directly at the time of death and bypass estate taxation.
 The charitable tax receipt issued can eliminate a large portion of the tax generated by the plan at time of death.

 For more information or questions, please reach out to us!

-At United Way we fund a network of Agencies helping people meet their basic needs, access mental health supports, and reduce social isolation.
+At United Way we fund a network of community partners helping people meet their basic needs, access mental health supports, and reduce social isolation.